tushdon2/Qiskit_Hackathon_IITR_2021/README.md

   * Click on “Take Snapshot”
   * Continue playing until either of you or computer scores 5 points
   * Whoever scores 5 points first, wins the game
-  * Start new game for reloading the game .
+  * For starting a new game, reload the game.

 ## Rules of the game
    * Scissors decapitates Lizard